News from the Coop: A Letter from Farmer Elizabeth

 Did you know that TC Farm eggs come from a single farm less than an hour south of the Twin Cities?

-That's right!
-Ian & Elizabeth raise all of our egg-laying hens on their small family farm.
-Thanks to our group’s commitment to paying a fair price for humane & locally raised food, Ian and Elizabeth enjoy the benefits of having a stable, year-round market for their eggs.
+Ian & Elizabeth raise hens on their small family farm in Dundas, MN.
+Our group’s commitment to paying a fair price for humane & locally raised food provides a steady, year-round market for the amazing eggs they raise.

-Learn more and support Ian & Elizabeth's farm by ordering & subscribing to eggs below!
+Learn more about TC Farm eggs and how we're mitigating bird flu risks below.
+Support Ian & Elizabeth by ordering & subscribing to eggs!

 5 Reasons to Love TC Farm Eggs